-The first method is called tele underwriting, which is where you are asked all the questions over phone and then sign the application at a later time.
+The first method is called tele underwriting, which is where you are asked all the questions over the phone and then sign the application at a later time.

-The second method is similar; with this method the application is done over the Internet, additional questions are asked over the phone, and then the paperwork (including the application) are signed when the policy is delivered.
+The second method is similar; with this method, the application is done over the Internet, additional questions are asked over the phone, and then the paperwork (including the application) are signed when the policy is delivered.

 An application is a form with a series of questions that will range from your identification information (i.e., address, phone number, drivers license, etc.), to personal financial information, as well as medical questions and avocation questionnaires (where appropriate).
 Avocations are hobbies, such as rock climbing, scuba driving, etc.

-Some insurance companies and policies will accept your medical information via application, while others require a health exam.
+Some insurance companies and policies will accept your medical information via the application, while others require a health exam.

-In the case where medical exam is required, a paramedical (i.e., licensed healthcare professional) will conduct a physical either at your home, work or at a licensed clinic.
+In the case where a medical exam is required, a paramedical (i.e., licensed healthcare professional) will conduct a physical either at your home, work or at a licensed clinic.